Bobby Zarem: Elaine's

 Elaine's was an Upper East Side restaurant opened by Elaine Kaufman in 1963.
-Three weeks after its opening, Zarem discovered the restaurant and would frequent the place for the next forty-seven years, eating there at least twice a week.
-He began bringing his celebrity clients to the restaurant to open it up to them.
+Three weeks after its opening, Zarem discovered the restaurant and frequented the place for the next forty-seven years, eating there at least twice a week.
+He began bringing his celebrity clients to the restaurant.
 He and Kaufman became close friends and she encouraged him to open his own agency in 1974.

 It was at Elaine's that Zarem introduced Mia Farrow to Woody Allen.
 Allen was a regular there and Farrow asked Zarem to introduce her.
 Zarem obliged, and after Farrow left that night, Zarem gave Allen her number at Allen's request.

 When Zarem moved back to Savannah in 2010, he held his farewell party at Elaine's.
 Less than a year later, Elaine died of emphysema and pulmonary hypertension.
 "I just don't know what to say", Zarem said after Kaufman's death.
 "We were best friends and extremely supportive of one another."
 Elaine's closed within months of Kaufman's death.

 Personal life

 Zarem never married and reportedly never had an intimate relationship.
-He claimed that not having a partner allowed him to devote more time to his work and be a better agent.
+He said that not having a partner allowed him to devote more time to his work and be a better agent.

-For over thirty years, Zarem was a devout client of Czechoslovakian psychiatrist Samuel Lowy.
-While he was in therapy, he enjoyed talking about it and often recommended Lowy to his friends.
+For over thirty years, Zarem was a client of Czechoslovakian psychiatrist Samuel Lowy.
+While he was in therapy, he often recommended Lowy to his friends.

-Zarem was candid about his psychological motivations for becoming a PR agent.
-He told Hampton's magazine, "I think that's why I did what I did.
+Zarem spoke about his psychological motivations for becoming a PR agent, telling Hampton's magazine, "I think that's why I did what I did.
 Not feeling that I had anything to communicate, I felt that if I made the rest of the world accept Dustin Hoffman and Ann-Margret and Cher, and all these people, then I would be accepted."
-He also said, To be loved and accepted.
-I don't think there's any doubt that's one of the things I've always wanted most.
+He also said, "To be loved and accepted.
+I don't think there's any doubt that's one of the things I've always wanted most."

-Death

 Zarem died in his native Savannah on September 26, 2021, aged 84, from complications of lung cancer, the same disease that claimed his father.
 He was 4 days shy of his 85th birthday.